-The Title IX Coordinator and Deputy Title IX Coordinator, working with other members of the Title IX Team, will ensure a timely, effective, impartial, and consistent response to all reports of sexual misconduct.

-The Title IX Team consists of Coordinators and trained investigators within the Student Life, Human Resources, General Counsel, and Provost offices.
-Sometimes the Title IX Team may ask a trained investigator who is not an employee of Simmons to investigate a complaint of sexual misconduct.
+The Title IX Coordinator and Deputy Title IX Coordinators, working with other members of the Title IX Team, will ensure a timely, effective, impartial, and consistent response to all reports of sexual assault, dating violence, domestic violence, and stalking.
+The Title IX Team consists of trained individuals from the General Counsel's Office, Student Affairs, Human Resources, and the Provost Office.
+Sometimes the Title IX Team may ask trained individuals who are not employees of Simmons to participate in Simmons' Title IX processes.